marcellacarone/m3c1-nano/README.md

 ### Configuration

-To configure your app, you should have an GEMINI API KEY and follow the steps:
+To configure your app, you should have a GEMINI API KEY for nano banana, associated to a google cloud project and with billing setup.
+Probably you can get initial free credits to use it.

+After, follow the steps:

 - create a file **.env.local** in the root folder
 - this file should contain your API KEY: